bearbyt3z/email-protector.js/README.md

 See [Configuration Parameters](#configuration-parameters) section explaining the usage of `code` and rest of configuration parameters.

-## Inserting Email Address into HTML document
+## Inserting email address into HTML document

 There are two methods available to insert your email address link into HTML document.